notifi-network/notifi-sdk-ts/packages/notifi-frontend-client/README.md

 After the user successfully authorizes, fetch the newly created user data from Notifi using the `getSourceGroups()` hook.

 In our simplest use case, the user will have 1 entry in the `sources` array, which will be based on their connected wallet address.
-More about the [`Source` type here](https://notifi-network.github.io/notifi-sdk-ts/modules.html#Source).
-Use the id of the source when creating the alert later on.

-For Metaplex/Bonfida auction sources, we provide hooks to help create the sources: createMetaplexAuctionSource and createBonfidaAuctionSource
-This allows the caller to specify the auction ID, along with an auction name or URL for a user to receive in their notifications.

 ```
 const sourceData = await client.getSourceGroups();